Share

 ”Every fall, my family requests this chili weekly, on what we call our Thursday chili nights,” says Bex, who grew up in Chicago in a Puerto Rican-Polish family and married into a family with a Mexican heritage.
 Her cooking marries the traditions of both destinations, deliciosamente.

 ”I have spent years crafting my chili con carne recipe,” says Bex. ”Growing up in Chicago, there were so many kinds of Midwest chilis, but they never made an appearance in our household.
 It wasn’t until I moved to Iowa that I experienced obsession with chili.
 There are countless chili cookoffs, where locals showcase their best chili recipes, which are often chock full of tomatoes, beans, celery, and maybe some chili powder.
-This is the genesis of my quest to make great chili con carne.”
+This is the genesis of my quest to make a great chili con carne.”

 The First Inspiration of Bex’s Chili